Review: Pera Palace Hotel , Istanbul

-Not knowing about these issue until I was in Turkey, I used a website called trip.com and paid 125 Euro for a double room in early November 2019.
+I did not know this until I was in Turkey.
+I used a website called trip.com and paid 125 Euro for a double room in early November 2019.

 Nearest Airport: Istanbul Airport (IST), 42km and Istanbul Sabiha Gokcen (SAW), 48km

 Features: Beautiful fin-de-siecle architecture, light and spacious rooms, tons of original features and interiors, beautiful common area (the Kubbeli Tea Lounge is worth the trip alone), pared-back elegance.

 Doesn’t have: nightclub, outside pool, masses of public transport connections

 We travelled with an older edition of the Lonely Planet Turkey.
 In retrospect, I wish I had bought the Rough Guide to Turkey, but the current issue is 2016, meaning the content is about five years old.
 However – if you just need an Istanbul Guide, Rough Guides has an up-to-date Istanbul Guide!

 I also read “Midnight at the Pera Palace”, an account of the s history of the Turkish Republic.
 Although dry in places and not just about Istanbul or the Pera Palace, it’s a fairly easy read about the foundation of Modern Turkey.

 Disclosure: This trip was entirely self funded.
 I will only review and recommend places that I have stayed in myself or that I have at least visited.
 In this case, I did only stay at the Pera Palace and the Niles Hotel but visited the others.
 You can trust me for the whole, unbiased truth.
 I have received no monetary or non-monetary rewards for linking aside from some affiliate links.
 In this case, this post contains some affiliate links to Booking.com.
 This means that I receive a small commission at no extra cost to you if you book through the affiliate links.
 More details on my affiliate link policy are here.